GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 - `config/` contains the configuration parameters.
 - `data_classes/` contains the classe for managing the dataset.
 - `docs/` contains project documentation.
-- `extract_representations/` contains classes to manage embeddings for the SVM model.
-- `model_classes/` contains the classes for the models design.
+- `model_classes/` contains the classes for the model design.
 - `classify.py` is the script for classification.
 - `LICENCE/` contains the license to use the project.
 - `prepare.sh` is a script for setting up the environment installing the requirements.
 - `README.md` is the file you are currently reading.
 - `requirements.txt` contains the list of dependencies for the project.
 - `utils.py` is the script that evaluates the performance metrics, print them and contain other useful functions.
-- `train.py` is the script for training the models.
+- `train.py` is the script for training the model.
-- `test.py` is the script for testing the models.
+- `test.py` is the script for testing the model.

 > [!IMPORTANT]
 > After executing the script train.py to the entire local running directory, additional folders will be generated: checkpoints, dataset and graph

-- `checkpoints/` this folder could contain two files in .pt format that represent the saving of the weights of the best models found during training.
-It also could contain .joblib and .pkl files used by SVM model.
+- `checkpoints/` this folder could contain a file in .pt format that represent the saving of the weights of the best model found during training.
 - `dataset/` this folder contains the dataset already divided into train, val and test.
-- `graph/` this folder contains the graphs that originated from the manipulation of the dataset, the training, comparison and testing phases.
+- `graph/` this folder contains the graphs that originated from the manipulation of the dataset, the training and the testing phases.

 ### Automatic classification